opencontainers/distribution-spec/spec.md

 Location: <location>
 ```

 The `<location>` MUST contain a UUID representing a unique session ID for the upload to follow.
+The `<location>` does not necessarily need to be provided by the registry itself.
+In fact, offloading to another server can be a [better strategy](https://www.backblaze.com/blog/design-thinking-b2-apis-the-hidden-costs-of-s3-compatibility/).

 Optionally, the location MAY be absolute (containing the protocol and/or hostname), or it MAY be relative (containing just the URL path).
 For more information,
 see [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.2).